mph-/lcapy/doc/schematics.rst

  1. `ghostscript`

  2. ImageMagick `convert` (By default pdf conversions are disabled.
-On a Linux system wout need to edit `/etc/ImageMagick-6/policy.xml` to enable this conversion.)
+On a Linux system edit `/etc/ImageMagick-6/policy.xml` to enable this conversion.)

  3. `pdftoppm` (this does a poor job with thin lines)